UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-22-team32-32-object-detection.md

 $$mAP = \frac{1}{n}\sum_{i}^{n}{AP_i}$$

 ### Datasets
 The KITTI dataset is one of the most commonly used benchmark datasets in 3D object detection tasks, particularly for autonomous driving.
 It is composed of six hours of traffic scenario recordings, which were recorded from a camera mounted on top of a car.
 It is a diverse dataset that includes a variety of real-world scenarios which vary from urban to rural driving conditions, freeway to local traffic, and static to dynamic objects.
-The dataset also includes 3D annotated ground-truth bounding boxes which are labeled ‘Car’, ‘Pedestrian’, ‘Cyclist’, ‘Truck’, etc., which are useful for training and testing 3D object detection models.
+The KITTI 3D object detection dataset consists of 3713 training images, 3769 validation images, and 7518 testing images.
+This data set includes 3D annotated ground-truth bounding boxes which are labeled ‘Car’, ‘Pedestrian’, and ‘Cyclist’.
+The dataset is divided into ‘Easy’, ‘Medium’, and ‘Hard’ categories based on bounding box size, level of occlusion, and truncation percentages.

 ## Models
 ### VoxelNet